Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 ## Onboard Merchant Flow:  <a name="onboard-merchant-flow"></a>

 ![merchant-flow.png](img%2Fmerchant-flow.png) </br>
-A large payment gateway like MasterCard has billions of users and thousands of merchants around the world.
-To be a merchant of MasterCard, you will have to register with Merchant Service via Onboard Merchant Flow.
+A large eWallet like PayPal has billions of users and thousands of merchants around the world.
+To be a merchant of PayPal, you will have to register with Merchant Service via Onboard Merchant Flow.
 The number of merchants will not be too large, almost never more than 1 million merchants, the data has a clear structure, close relationships, we only need one mysql for this service.
 Read information will be cached with Redis Cluster.
 Technically, the frequency of reading and writing of this service is not high, the race condition when invalidate cache is low, so it